 Between 2020 and 2021, Uganda has undergone several nationwide lockdowns as a strategy to curb down the spread of the COVID 19 pandemic.
 All educational institutions have been closed since March 2020 at the height of the pandemic.
 Even with phased opening happening, lower primary has never been reopened.
 It is against this background that Teach For Uganda developed several initiatives including the Tele-Learning Initiative to support the learning continuity of all the children regardless of the lockdown.

 The TELI is delivered by Fellows and lasts 15 to 30 minutes targeting 10 learners per day.
 The parents or caregivers are required to have their phones charged and supervise the learning process for their children.
 TELI has reached over 800 learners and over 500 parents in Luweero and Mayuge districts.
 The TELI with parents' involvement plays a major role in supporting the education progress of their children during this period.

-We recently partnered with Credit Suisse, a global financial services firm to roll out the first of its kind in Uganda, financial education for over 4000 girls in 33 rural Ugandan public schools.
+We partnered with Credit Suisse, a global financial services firm to roll out the first of its kind in Uganda, financial education for over 4000 girls in 33 rural Ugandan public schools.

 Financial Education aims to provide relevant and timely financial literacy skills to girls.
 The program supports girls with the necessary knowledge, skills, and attitudes to make better financial decisions.